Jess Neely: Athletic director at Vanderbilt

 After the 1966 season he returned to Vanderbilt as athletic director, and received the Amos Alonzo Stagg Award the following year.
 Neely brought the football program out of a dire financial situation.

 Jess convinced Sam Fleming, who was involved at that time in a $30 million campus fundraising project, that he could get the McGugin Center built and called on his friends among those the late Alf Sharpe, to help him.
 This actually started all the improvements of the football facilities at the university.
 Jess had a very special way with people.

 Legacy

 In 1999, he was ranked 39th on Sports Illustrateds list of the 50 greatest Tennessee sports figures of the 20th century.

+The street directly south of both the football and baseball stadiums at Vanderbilt is named Jess Neely Drive in his honor.